RMHogervorst/blog/content/post/2022-10-25-organize-your-mlproject/index.en.md

 tags:
   - intermediate
   - development
-  - modular-projects
+  - modular projects
-  - optimize-your-code
+  - optimize your code
+description: >
-description: 'Have you received a project that someone else created and did it make you go 🤯?
+  "Have you received a project that someone else created and did it make you go 🤯?
 Sometimes a project organically grows into a mess of scripts and you don't know how to make it better.
 The main problem is often the project organization.
 I want you to think about, and organize, your project in three levels that I call city-level, neighborhood-level and street-level.
-In this post I will explain how to do that.'
+In this post I will explain how to do that."
 subtitle: 'reduce your mental load by using conventions'
 share_img: '/blog/2022/10/25/organize-your-mlproject/kyler-boone-GRu2e_Z01-o-unsplash.jpg'
 output: